Considering 'deferring' your Gap Insurance start date?

 If you are using a Contract Hire agreement, Gap Insurance is important from day one of your agreement.
-In these agreements and in circumstances of write-off, your leasing company is almost certainly likely to be legally entitled to a) the insurance settlement from your fully comprehensive motor insurance and b) all or some of the rentals you had contracted to pay for the full period.
+In these agreements and in circumstances of a write-off, your leasing company is almost certainly likely to be legally entitled to a) the insurance settlement from your fully comprehensive motor insurance and b) all or some of the rentals you had contracted to pay for the full period.
 This is because the vehicle is the leasing company's security.
-When their security no longer exists, most insurers will end your agreement and call in all monies due to them.
-This can leave you with a substantial debt - a debt the Contract Hire and Finance Lease Gap Insurance would contribute to or eliminate entirely.
+When their security no longer exists as a result of a write-off, most insurers will end your agreement and call in all monies due to them.
+This can leave you with a substantial debt - a debt the Gap Insurance would contribute to or eliminate entirely.
 To confirm whether you are likely to have a 'financial loss' in the first year, simply ask your leasing company to put their answer in writing.

 Seek clarification and confirmation from your motor insurer - in writing.